DorinDomin/Cookids/README.md

 ### **How to run?**
 * download this zip.
-* make sure your working on android studio, with flutter.
 * add the next libraries:
    * 1

-*
-*
+### **Notes:**
+* make sure your working on android studio, with flutter.
+* you'll have to give premmision for audio and camera, for hand gesture recognition.